Agile teams are an important element of project management in software development. Ever wonder how Jazz musicians sometimes become scrum masters?

 It’s simple.
 You can learn to create and manage an agile team from Jazz masters.
 One can easily draw parallels between managing music bands and agile teams in software development as functionally, both are the same.

-An agile team is one-extensive team that can take up any job role, task or deadline and accomplish the impossible through systematic planning, approach and strategies.
-An agile team understands the project completely, breaks it down into fragments or modules, works on them individually or cross-functionally, tests, deploys and completes the project well before a scheduled deadline.
+An agile team is a one-extensive team that can take up any job role, task, or deadline and accomplishes the impossible through systematic planning, approach, and strategies.
+An agile team understands the project completely, breaks it down into fragments or modules, works on them individually or cross-functionally, tests deploys, and completes the project well before a scheduled deadline.